Response-adaptive randomization in clinical trials: from myths to practical considerations: Final considerations and discussion

-\changes{Clinical trials have different objectives to consider at a design stage.
-The aims of many clinical trials fall into two broad categories:} \begin{enumerate}[label = \arabic*)] \item \changes{Determine how best to treat future patients after the trial concludes while avoiding (or minimizing) harm to patients in the trial;} \item \changes{Optimize treatment of patients in the trial itself (i.e.\ treat patients in the trial as effectively as possible).} \end{enumerate}
+\secondround{Given a particular type of trial, the aims of the trial can then be considered.
+Broadly speaking, these aims} fall into two categories: \begin{enumerate}[label = \arabic*)] \item \changes{Determine how best to treat future patients after the trial concludes while avoiding (or minimizing) harm to patients in the trial;} \item \changes{Optimize treatment of patients in the trial itself (i.e.\ treat patients in the trial as effectively as possible).} \end{enumerate} Depending on the relative importance of these two, different RAR rules may be appropriate.

-\changes{Typically, goal 1) is the most important, particularly for phase~III confirmatory trials for relatively common medical conditions.
-For this objective, the inferential and estimation properties of a design are of paramount importance.
-Goal 2) is less commonly considered, possibly because ``future'' and ``present'' patient benefit can compete and it may not possible to improve one unless at the expense of each other.
-However, in some settings, goal 2) may play a more significant role, a key example being a rare disease trial where a substantial proportion of the patient horizon will be within the trial itself.}

-\changes{Depending on the relative importance of these goals, different classes of RAR procedures may be more appropriate.
-For example, in the context of a two-arm trial with binary outcomes, if 1) is the main goal, one can consider the use of RAR with a formal power constraint, such as the optimal allocation of~\citet{Rosenberger2001}.
-Conversely, if 2) is the main goal, one can consider the use of more patient-benefit orientated RAR procedures, such as the FLGI.
-Of course this is a simplified example, in isolation of the type of trials factors discussed before.
-We encourage methodologists, trial statisticians and clinical investigators to carefully identify the type and aims of the trial together before selecting an appropriate trial design which may (or may not) include the use a RAR procedure that is suited to the trial goals.} \\[-12pt]